multiscale/muscle3/docs/source/devtools.rst

 Documentation
 =============

-The MUSCLE 3 documentation lives in the repository together with the code.
+The MUSCLE3 documentation lives in the repository together with the code.
 This is a much preferable arrangement to a separate wiki, as previous MUSCLEs had, because wikis tend to get lost.